Special CBM Bid Round 2022

 7. 100% participation from foreign companies/Joint ventures allowed.

-8. Pre- Bid Conference on 16th December 2022 and Bidding Closes on 17th March 2023.
+8. Pre- Bid Conference on 16th December 2022 and Bidding is in progress and closes on 30th June 2023.

 9. CBM in India is currently being produced by ONGC, Essar, Reliance, and Great Eastern Energy.
 In the last bidding round, Vedanta- Cairn and Invenire Petrodyne also won CBM Blocks besides ONGC.